What is Tragacanth Gum?

 Another study from 2017 found that tragacanth gum in addition to poly(ε-caprolactone) (PCL) and poly (vinyl alcohol) (PVA) could be able to help produce skin substitutes.
 In 2016, Tragacanth gum in addition to PVA and sodium alginate (SA) were also found to be suitable wound dressing application when made into hydrogels.

 Another claim often made about tragacanth gum that is unsupported in medical literature is that it can cure sexual issues in men.
 Often these issues are called “weaknesses” in men.
-Anecdotal stories and traditional medicine history claim that tragacanth gum can cure conditions like erectile dysfunction, low semen count, and premature ejaculation.
+Anecdotal stories and traditional medicine history claim that tragacanth gum can cure conditions like erectile dysfunction, low sperm count, and premature seminal fluid discharge.
 There have been no scientific studies so far that test for these results.

 Because tragacanth gum is useful as a wound healing substance, it is often used to cure acne and or skin conditions.
 Some even include recipes for using tragacanth gum to create “beautiful skin.”
 These recipes typically involve rehydrating the substance and adding it to egg whites, milk or milk powder, and other ingredients.
 Tragacanth gum is a perfect additive and becomes a thick paste.
 So, there is some reason to suggest that these anecdotes may be correct.
 However, no medical studies have been conducted to prove the effectiveness of tragacanth gum as a treatment for acne.